dinosn/forminator-poc-lab/README.md

 The lab downloads WordPress and Forminator only from their official distribution hosts and verifies their SHA-256 digests during the image build.
 Docker publishes WordPress on `127.0.0.1` only; the database has no host port.

-> Coordinated-disclosure notice: some cases in this research set were novel when validated.
-Prepare and test locally, but do not make the repository public until the relevant vendor-notification and embargo decisions are complete.

 ## What is proven